List on Bids44 →

 Factors That Affect Vivo V50 Resale Value

-Original Box and Accessories.
-Having the original box, charger, and cable can add ₹1,500-2,500 to the perceived value, as it assures buyers of authenticity and completeness.
-Missing these can reduce value by ₹1,000-2,000.
+Presence of original box and accessories.
+Having the original Vivo fast charger, USB-C cable, and the retail box can add ₹1,500-2,500 to the perceived value, as it assures buyers of authenticity and completeness.

 Maintenance Cost Breakdown (India, 2026)